id-studiolab/Digital-Interfaces/assignments/03-game-controller/index.md

 ---

 ## Coding Assignment
 You will see that different games need different inputs.
-Either they expect a single keycode or mouse press, or a continous stream of keycodes to play the game.

 Here below we present a template with **almost** everything you need to make your game controller work.
 Although, one crucial part is **missing**, the part inside the `while` loop.